 The Award highlights men, women and organizations whose contributions include advocating for access to decent working conditions, wages and medical care, as well as volunteering to help children and minorities.
 This year, several of the heroes went above and beyond the call of duty to save lives and help New Yorkers during Superstorm Sandy.

 “We are proud to host an event that honors the great labor heroes of New York,” said EmblemHealth Vice President Jerry Gallo.
-“These awards celebrate the invaluable contributions made by working New Yorkers and highlight EmblemHealth’s ongoing commitment to organized labor, which began 75 years ago when its companies Group Health Incorporated (GHI) and HIP Health Plan of New York (HIP) were created to provide access to affordable health care.
+“These awards celebrate the invaluable contributions made by working New Yorkers and highlight EmblemHealth’s ongoing commitment to organized labor, which began 75 years ago when it was created to provide access to affordable health care.
 We remain committed to providing high-quality and comprehensive health insurance to all New Yorkers.”

 LaborPress publisher Neal Tepel delivered opening remarks, Vincent Alvarez, president New York City Central Labor Council delivered greetings.
 Each of the heroes received awards from his or her own union leader.

 “The Heroes of Labor Awards highlights the extraordinary contributions made by the city’s working men and women,” said Mr. Tepel.
 “Their actions illustrate the dedication of our membership, many of whom often go above and beyond the call of duty in the service of our city.”
 Mr. Tepel presented the Lifetime Achievement Award to Robert A. Ledwith, President of the Concrete Alliance and former Ironworkers Local 46 Business Manager, who retired after a career spanning over 40 years.
 In establishing cooperative trust between labor and management, Mr. Ledwith placed a new emphasis on communication, public relations and industry promotion.